A Test of Substellar Evolutionary Models with High-Precision Ages from Asteroseismology and Gyrochronology for the Benchmark System HR 7672AB: Observations

 \subsection{Luminosity}

 We used \texttt{isoclassify} \citep{Huber2017,Berger2020} to calculate the bolometric flux based on apparent magnitudes from the Tycho-2, Gaia, and 2MASS photometric systems.
 Combined with the Gaia DR3 distance \citep{bj2021}, this yields an estimate of the stellar luminosity.
 Depending on the band used, the derived luminosity ranges from 1.0 to 1.75~\Lsun{}, with typical formal uncertainties of approximately 0.04~\Lsun{}.
-The large spread reflects systematic issues such as saturation in bright-star photometry, uncertainties in bolometric corrections, and photometric zero points \citep{Riello2021}.
-The Gaia BP and RP bands are the most discrepant.
+The large spread reflects systematic issues such as saturation in bright-star photometry, uncertainties in bolometric corrections, and photometric zero points.
+The Gaia BP and RP bands are the most discrepant, likely because the systematic errors for bright stars are not yet well calibrated for those Gaia bands \citep{Riello2021}.
 Among the available bands, the luminosity value based on the 2MASS $K_s$ band appears most consistent with that derived from asteroseismic modeling in \S\ref{subsec:astero-model}.
 However, we did not use it as a modeling constraint due to the inconsistency across photometric bands.
 All stellar parameters are summarized in Table~\ref{table:stp}.